-Design and Technology Papers & Boards will prepare you to participate confidently and successfully in an increasingly technological world.
+Design and Technology Graphics will prepare you to participate confidently and successfully in an increasingly technological world.
 You will understand and apply the design processes through which you explore, create and evaluate a range of outcomes.
 This will enable you to use your imagination and creativity to design and make prototypes, solving real and relevant problems.
 You will have the opportunity to develop your practical skills, alongside designing skills and ICT skills when using CADCAM facilities within the department.

-Course Content Paper & Boards Year Term 1 Term 2 Term 3 10 You will work on designing and making a hanging mobile.
+Course Content Graphics Year Term 1 Term 2 Term 3 10 You will work on designing and making a hanging mobile.
 This will involve being creative, developing ideas, mastering CADCAM by using the department laser cutter to manufacture the mobile.
-You will build up the key knowledge about Paper & boards whilst having a hands-on experience of learning.
+You will build up the key knowledge about Graphics whilst having a hands-on experience of learning.
 During the second term you will work on the design of a chocolate box featuring your chosen Designer.
 You will design and make the packaging and a vacuum forming mould with which you will make your very own chocolates to put into your packaging.
 You will also learn about the core elements of design and technology such as the range of materials open to us, emerging technologies, environmental, social and economic challenges.
-You will continue to learn about the Core elements of the course and through Paper and Boards, you will prepare for the NEA by practising and developing your skills The contexts for the NEA are published and you can begin your major project in your specialist material area.
+You will continue to learn about the Core elements of the course and through Graphics, you will prepare for the NEA by practising and developing your skills The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
-11 This is when you will complete a major pro mark.
-The exam board will set a series of o choose one based on Paper & Boards.
-Yo come up with a series of designs; manufac You will complete a revision tasks, that y practical work based chosen material and knowledge section of specification. will include d on your d the core
+11 This is when you will complete a major promark.
+The exam board will set a series of choose one based on Graphics.
+You will bup with a series of designs; manufacture the You will complete a revision tasks, that operatical work based chosen material and knowledge section of specification. will include d on your d the core